-What are your ultimate objectives for your disadvantaged pupils? \cdot How does your current pupil premium strategy plan work towards achieving those objectives? \cdot What are the key principles of your strategy plan?
+What are your ultimate objectives for your disadvantaged pupils? • How does your current pupil premium strategy plan work towards achieving those objectives? • What are the key principles of your strategy plan?

 - Maybury Primary School is committed to inclusion and to removing any potential barriers (physical or otherwise) to learning and participation.
 We provide a broad and balanced curriculum for all pupils and respond to pupils' diverse learning needs.
-We believe in equality of opportunity and we aim to create a supportive yet challenging environment that values difference and recognises the achievements of all children. - SDP target- To continue to diminish the difference for disadvantaged pupils (DAP) in all areas particularly in Reading and Writing so that they make better than expected progress from their start point. - Our key objective is for our disadvantaged children to match or exceed national averages in Reading, Writing and Maths by the end of KS1 and KS2 and for their progress to be at least 0. - We want our disadvantaged children to learn the skills to become resilient, lifelong learners. - We intend for our children to have a depth of social and academic experiences. - Our current pupil premium strategy plan works towards achieving our objectives by strategically using our resources to develop CPD, put targeted intervention in place to and provide enrichment experiences for our disadvantaged children. - Our key principles are to provide quality first teaching for all children, and provide targeted intervention and additional support where needed.
+We believe in equality of opportunity and we aim to create a supportive yet challenging environment that values difference and recognises the achievements of all children. - SDP target to embed our curriculum to ensure that pupils have the skills, knowledge and vocabulary to enable them, to learn exceptionally well - Our key objective is for our disadvantaged children to match or exceed national averages in Reading, Writing and Maths by the end of KS1 and KS2 and for their progress to be at least 0. - We want our disadvantaged children to learn the skills to become resilient, lifelong learners. - We intend for our children to have a depth of social and academic experiences. - Our current pupil premium strategy plan works towards achieving our objectives by strategically using our resources to develop CPD, put targeted intervention in place and provide enrichment experiences for our disadvantaged children. - Our key principles are to provide quality first teaching for all children, adaptive teaching and learning approaches and targeted intervention with additional support where needed.
 This support includes working closely with our families and the local community. - Personal development, behaviour and welfare at our school is outstanding but in a constantly evolving world, it is vital we continue to ensure our policies and practices continue to meet the needs of our children and community.
-This is central to our culture and links with two key aims equality and inclusion that under pin our school values and ethos.
+This is central to our culture and links with two key aims equality and inclusion that underpin our school values and ethos.